Webs_cgi

 extra_vars c

-is the list of environment variables whose content is added to the request headers of requests handled by c
+the list of custom environment variables whose content is added to the request headers of requests handled by c

-is being served.
-This path is stripped from the path found in the request's target to yield the Webs.Http.Req.path
+property.
+This path is stripped from the path found in the request's target to yield the Webs.Http.Request.path

 .val extra_vars : t -> string list